sahil-kd/Leetcode_Diary/README.md

-# Leetcode_version_control
+# Leetcode_Diary
-A stylish CLI app to make Leetcoding faster and easier
+A stylish CLI version control system to make Leetcoding faster and easier